Frequently Asked Questions

 If you choose to live off campus, we have already prepared the information for you here: https://pennstatelaw.psu.edu/housing-university-park

 A. Yes.
-You are required to get yourself a health insurance plan according to the university’s policy.
+You are required to obtain a health insurance plan for you and your family members according to the university’s policy.
 Information can be found here: http://studentaffairs.psu.edu/health/services/insurance

 Office 304: Student Health Insurance